-Every partnership and LTC must file an income tax return, whether or not it has been active.
-If there is no gross income to declare, losses to claim, and no disclosures to make at Question 27 (read page 52) you can file a nil return.
+Every partnership and LTC must complete an income tax return, whether or not it has been active.
+If there is no gross income to declare, losses to claim, and no disclosures to make at Question 27 (read page 50) you can complete a nil return.
 Complete the return up to Question 9 and sign the declaration at Question 28.

-For more information on look-through company (LTC) rules, read our Look-through companies - IR879 guide.
+For more information on look-through company rules, read our Look-through companies - IR879 guide.